Williamson’s 31 points pushes Pelicans past Blazers, 138-117

+NEW ORLEANS (AP)Zion Williamson has recorded his first 30-point performance just nine games into his NBA career.

-NEW ORLEANS (AP)Zion Williamson scored a season-high 31 points, and the New Orleans Pelicans used a dominant second half to defeat the Portland Trail Blazers 138-117 on Tuesday night.
+Williamson scored 31 points in barely 28 minutes on the court, and the New Orleans Pelicans used a dominant second half to defeat the Portland Trail Blazers 138-117 on Tuesday night.

+”I expect to make an impact but I don’t expect to do nothing like this,” Williamson said in his usual, grinning, affable manner. ”I just kind of look to come in, just kind of fit in, just not try to mess up, but my teammates and coaches are always pushing me.”

+”I do hold myself to high expectations, but I think it’s just finding the line between reality and dreams,” Williamson added. ”If my teammates find me, they find me.
+If not, just got to make another play, get the rebound and just play defense.”

-Playing 28 minutes in just his ninth NBA game, Williamson used his 6-foot-6, 285-pound frame, quick feet and explosive vertical to have his way with every defender Portland tried against him.
+Williamson used his 6-foot-6, 285-pound frame, quick feet and explosive vertical to have his way with every defender Portland tried against him.
 Williamson was either too strong, too fast, or both.
 He mixed spinning dribbles and sudden baseline drives into his usual arsenal of soaring transition dunks and tenacious putbacks.
+Six of his nine rebounds came on the offensive end.

+”I don’t really think he’s comparable to anyone that I have seen,” Portland forward Carmelo Anthony said of Williamson. ”Someone who is as powerful as that, who jumps like that … you can tell he’s getting better and getting a feel for the game.”

 Portland star Damian Lillard scored 20 points – less than half of his 42-point average over his previous 10 games.
 But his playing time was limited in the fourth quarter when the Pelicans, who led by as many as 26, had put the game out of reach.

-CJ McCollum had 18 points for the Trail Blazers, and Carmelo Anthony also finished with 18, but just four after halftime.
+CJ McCollum had 20 points for the Trail Blazers, and Anthony finished with 18, but just four after halftime.
 Hassan Whiteside had 17 points and 14 rebounds.

-After Williamson’s early dunk and free throws helped New Orleans surge to a 12-7 lead, Portland suddenly turned the tide with a 24-3 run that began with a pair of turnaround jumpers by Anthony, who later added a cutting dunk.
-McCollum hit a pair of 3s, Whiteside scored on a floater and a hook shot, and Lillard added a driving layup while being fouled.

-That stretch put the Pelicans in a 31-15 hole, out of which they gradually climbed for the duration of the half.

 TIP-INS

-Trail Blazers: Wenyen Gabriel had 12 points in 13:36 off the bench. … Fell to 10-19 on the road. … Anthony was assessed a technical foul in the second quarter for arguing with officials after he had been called for a foul on Williamson’s inside shot.
+Trail Blazers: Wenyen Gabriel had 12 points in 13:36 off the bench. … Anthony was assessed a technical foul in the second quarter for arguing with officials after he had been called for a foul on Williamson’s inside shot.
 Anthony’s face and Williamson’s arm appeared to make contact on the play. … Lillard was assessed a technical foul for comments to officials at the end of the first half.

-Pelicans: All-Star wing player and leading scorer Brandon Ingram missed his second straight game and is day to day. … Frank Jackson scored 13 points, and Nicolo Melli had 10. … Pelicans reserves combined for 59 points. … Have won 17 of 26 and trail Memphis, which currently holds the final Western Conference playoff spot, by 4 1/2 games with 28 to play.
+Pelicans: All-Star wing player and leading scorer Brandon Ingram missed his second straight game with an ankle injury and is day to day. … Frank Jackson scored 13 points, and Nicolo Melli had 10. … New Orleans scored 35 fast-break points. … Have won 17 of 26 and trail Memphis, which currently holds the final Western Conference playoff spot, by 4 1/2 games with 28 to play.

 UP NEXT